Feature Focus

 4. Try out lead magnets

-Share your signup form as a pop-up
+Share your email sign up form as a pop-up

 Contrary to popular opinion, pop-ups are not dead.